-As an astronomer, I wanted to set up quickly for a session, but I wanted to leave the telescope out and be protected from the crazy Texas weather.
-It had to handle temperatures from below freezing to over 100 degrees.
+As an astronomer, I wanted to set up quickly for a session, but I wanted to leave the telescope out and be protected from the Texas weather.
+It had to handle temperatures from below freezing to well over 100 degrees.

 I'm always watching the equipment and weather.
 The telescope enclosure's temperature and humidity are monitored by a Govee sensor.